-The 2014 Official Commemorative Art is the 11th in a series of annual artwork created exclusively for the State Fair.
-In previous years, Minnesota State Fair artists have included: Steve Johnson and Lou Fancher (2004), Mary GrandPré (2005), Nancy Carlson (2006), Michael Birawer (2007), Edie Abnet (2008), Leo Stans (2009), Deborah Voyda Rogers (2010), Steve Thomas (2011), Joe Heffron (2012) and Marie Olofsdotter (2013).
+The 2015 Minnesota State Fair Commemorative Art will be the 12th in a series of artwork created annually for the Great Minnesota Get-Together.
+In past years, Minnesota artists have included: Steve Johnson and Lou Fancher (2004), Mary GrandPré (2005), Nancy Carlson (2006), Michael Birawer (2007), Edie Abnet (2008), Leo Stans (2009), Deborah Voyda Rogers (2010), Steve Thomas (2011), Joe Heffron (2012), Marie Olofsdotter (2013) and Emily L. Taylor (2014).
 A gallery of past artwork is available here.